sideprotocol/testnet/shambhala/validator&fullnode/4 - cosmovisor.md

 # Setup
 ## Installation

+1. Downloading the Binary:

 You can download Cosmovisor from the [GitHub releases](https://github.com/cosmos/cosmos-sdk/releases/tag/cosmovisor%2Fv1.5.0).

+2. Using `go install`

 To install the latest version of cosmovisor, run the following command:
 ```shell